 Learn the art of social skills (damn it, no creativity!).

 As you interact more all kind of pre-existing programs will kick in.
-You are just (re)learning how to use them.
-For example, how to recognize facial expressions is hard-wired – you just need to practice eye contact again.
+You are (re)learning how to use them.
+For example, how to recognize facial expressions is hard-wired.
+You just need to practice eye contact again.

 Often reflect and go back to how you practiced.
 Rehearse in your head.
-Confront people, experience people and their emotion.
+Confront people and their emotions.
 Get experienced with your own!

 Make or steal a plan to gradually learn.
 Here are a few to get started.
 How about never running out of things to say?
 Subscribe below to learn how!